saurabh-deochake/mywebsite/_pages/about.md

   - image_path: intel.png
     alt: "intel"
     title: "Intel Corporation"
     excerpt: "I work as Cloud Software Engineer Intern at Intel's Datacenter Group.
-My work has been mainly in the fields of cloud compute and cloud storage area."
+My work has been mainly in the fields of cloud compute and cloud storage area using Docker managed by orchestrators like Kubernetes "
     url: "/docs/layouts/"
     btn_label: "Learn More"
   - image_path: ntt.png